lagysha/SortAlgorithms/README.md

-# Sort algorithms and their compression
+# Sort algorithms and their Compression

 - ✅ BubbleSort
 - ✅ InsertionSort